Apillon/embedded-wallet/packages/ui/README.md

 // Set type=email for login/register input
 isAuthEmail?: boolean;

+// Skip email confirmation / code check. isEmailConfirm?: boolean;

+// Executes in auth process, after user enters a valid email.
+If an error is thrown, the auth process will terminate.
-// Send code to user
+// Should be used to send a verification code to user.
-// If `onEmailConfirmRequest` is not provided the code check step is skipped onEmailConfirmRequest?: (email: string) => Promise<any>;
+// If this is not provided, Apillon service is used. onEmailConfirmRequest?: (email: string) => Promise<any>;

+// Executes in auth process, during email verification, confirm that entered code is correct.
-// Confirm that entered code is correct onEmailConfirm?: (email: string, code: string) => Promise<any>;
+// If `onEmailConfirmRequest` is not provided, Apillon service is used. onEmailConfirm?: (email: string, code: string) => Promise<any>;
 ```